All Episodes

 These examples will continue.

-The point is the drive-by's they don't just sit around and report, and they're not just biased, and they're not just liberals.
+The point is the drive-bys, they don't just sit around and report, and they're not just biased, and they're not just liberals.

-They are trying to influence the outcome of events in in ways, of course, in which they choose.
+They are trying to influence the outcome of events in ways, of course, in which they choose.

-Now it's it's interesting to consider the different strategies of the Democrats and the Republicans right now.
+Now, it's interesting to consider the different strategies of the Democrats and the Republicans right now.

-And and thereby influence the New Hampshire vote.
+And thereby influence the New Hampshire vote.

 Right now, if you look at polling data, the internal data, you'll find that Huckabee doesn't do nearly as well with evangelicals in New Hampshire.